SESMG/SESMG/docs/index.rst

 the model with the help of time series.
 Oemof's sub-library `demandlib <https://demandlib.readthedocs.io/en/latest/>`_ can be used for the estimation of heat and electricity demands of different consumer groups, as based on German standard load profiles (SLP).
 The following electric SLPs are available:

+.. class:: center
+	*available electrical standard load profiles, according to the association of the electricity industry (VDEW)*

+This paragraph will be centered.

 .. table:: electrical-SLPS
    :widths: auto
    :align: center